High-Fiber foods promote weight loss | Truweight

 It has been observed that eating fibrous food is before a meal decreases the amount of food intake overall which helps you control your obesity and results in weight loss.

 With these thoughts in mind, let us explore how we can increase our fiber intake through our daily diet.

-1. Instead of drinking fruit juices, opt for eating a whole fruit.
+1. Instead of drinking fruit juices, opt for eating the whole fruit.
 Eat the peel, where possible.

 2. Start any meal with a portion of salad.
 This usually takes you 10 minutes to eat, so you can limit your intake of food by eating a salad.